Emergency Declaration (film): Home media

 The film will be released on Coupang Play on September 7, 2022.

 Reception

 Box office

 The film was released on August 3 on 1776 screens.
-It opened at number 1 place on the Korean box office with 336,751 viewers.
-It logged one million viewers on fourth day of its release after topping the box office for two days.
+It opened at number 1 at the Korean box office with 336,751 viewers.
+It logged one million viewers on the fourth day of its release after topping the box office for two days.
 It took 18 days for the film to surpass 2 million viewers.